Categories of Wrongful Death Damages

 Talk to an Expert Wrongful Death Attorney

 If you still have questions about the damages that are owed in the event of a wrongful death, consult an experienced wrongful death lawyer who handles these complex cases.
-Houston attorneys Neal Davis and Jed Silverman have nearly 40 years of combined legal experience and are deeply knowledgeable in personal injury and wrongful death legal matters.
+Houston attorney Neal Davis has 20 years of legal experience and is deeply knowledgeable in personal injury and wrongful death legal matters.

 We understand this is a difficult time for you and your family, which is why we make ourselves available to answer your most pressing questions during a free consultation.
 Contact us and let us help you obtain some closure amidst tragedy.